John Scott Russell: Family life

+Russell's first wife was Frances Granville Downes of Ann Street in Stockbridge, Edinburgh, whom he married on April 17th 1832 St John’s Episcopal Church, Edinburgh.
+Frances was the eldest daughter of Major Charles Downes of the Veteran Battalion.
+Unfortunately, Frances died a year later on 23rd April 1833, aged only 20, and is buried in St John’s churchyard with other Downes relatives.

 He married Harriette Osborne, daughter of the Irish baronet Sir Daniel Toler Osborne and Harriette Trench, daughter of the Earl of Clancarty in Dublin in 1839; they had two sons (Norman survived) and three daughters, Louise (1841–1878), Rachel (1845–1882) and Alice.
 In London they lived for five years in a house provided for the secretary of the Society of Arts and then moved to Sydenham Hill, which became a centre of attention especially after Russell and his friends moved Paxton's glasshouse for the Great Exhibition to the Crystal Palace close by.

 Arthur Sullivan and his friend Frederic Clay were frequent visitors at the Scott Russell home in the mid-1860s; Clay became engaged to Alice, and Sullivan wooed Rachel.
 While Clay was from a wealthy family, Sullivan was still a poor young composer from a poor family; the Scott Russells welcomed the engagement of Alice to Clay, who, however broke it off, but forbade the relationship between Sullivan and Rachel, although the two continued to see each other covertly.
 At some point in 1868, Sullivan started a simultaneous (and secret) affair with Louise (1841–1878).
 Both relationships had ceased by early 1869.

 The American engineer Alexander Lyman Holley befriended Scott Russell and his family on his various visits to London at the time of the construction of Great Eastern.
 Holley also visited Scott Russell's house in Sydenham.
 As a result of this, Holley, and his colleague Zerah Colburn, travelled on the maiden voyage of Great Eastern from Southampton to New York in June 1860.
 Scott Russell's son, Norman, stayed with Holley at his house in Brooklyn — Norman also travelled on the maiden voyage, one voyage that John Scott Russell did not make.

 His son, Norman, followed his father in becoming a naval architect, contributing to the Institution of Naval Architects which his father had founded.